JuliaLang/Pkg.jl/docs/src/getting-started.md

 (tutorial) pkg> free Example
 ```

+!!! warning
+    For an unregistered package, one instead needs to re-`add` the package.

 When you are done experimenting with `tutorial`, you can return to the **default
 environment** by running `activate` with no arguments: